bitfiber/rx/README.md

 ## Key Features

 1. **Integration with RxJS**
-   Since `@bitfiber/rx` is built on top of RxJS, it integrates seamlessly with the RxJS ecosystem.
+   Since `@bitfiber/rx` is built on top of RxJS, it integrates smoothly with the RxJS ecosystem.
-   Emitters and states can easily interact with observables and subjects, and you can leverage all RxJS operators (e.g., map, filter, debounce, etc.) in various methods.
-The library simplifies handling reactive streams, allowing you to focus on logic without worrying about manual subscription and completion management.
+   Emitters and states can easily interact with observables and subjects, and can also create effects using RxJS operators.

+2. **Stream Connections**
+   Easily connects multiple emitters, states, and observables to each other.

+3. **Readable Code Structure**
+   Produces clear, traceable code, making connections between emitters, states, and observables easy to follow.

+4. **Automatic Subscription Management**
+   Simplifies handling reactive streams, freeing you from managing manual subscriptions and completions.

+5. **Synchronization with Data Sources**
+   States can synchronize with data sources like local storage, cookies, and other external data sources.

-2. **Strict Typing**
+6. **Strict Typing**
    The library leverages TypeScript to enforce strict typing, ensuring robust type checking at compile time.
 This reduces the likelihood of runtime errors and enhances code reliability.
    TypeScript's powerful type inference also makes it easier to write cleaner, more maintainable code,